A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Introduction

-The research community has access to established detailed models for simulating turbulent reactive flows \cite{savard2015, motheau2016, desai2021} (e.g.), and semi-detailed models focusing solely on porous domains \cite{cfd, lautenberger2009}.
+The research community has access to established detailed models for simulating turbulent reactive flows \cite{savard2015, motheau2016, Fillo2020, desai2021} (e.g.) and semi-detailed models focusing solely on porous domains \cite{cfd, lautenberger2009}.
 However, problems of interest such as forest fires or solid-fuel combustion happen across both regions with strong coupling between the processes.
 From a fluid-dynamics perspective, the flow at the interface between the two regions can exhibit a variety of behaviors, depending on the flow regime and other conditions.
 Direct simulations that resolve flow inside the pores are often unfeasible since most porous media have complex geometries, for which the details are not fully known.
-The other approach to the problem is using parameterized boundary conditions, incorporating the effect of wall permeability.
-For example, the method proposed by Beavers and Joseph \cite{beavers1967} for laminar flow over a permeable wall, allows for a slip velocity parallel to the wall, with a slip coefficient that has to be specified, whereas the wall-normal velocity is set to zero; others extended this method for application in turbulent flow cases (e.g., Hahn et al.~\cite{hahn2002}).
+If such details are known, one modeling strategy couples the discrete element method with computational fluid dynamics to represent reacting flow over granular assemblies of particles~\cite{Mahiques2023}.{revOne} The other approach to the problem is using parameterized boundary conditions, incorporating the effect of wall permeability.
+For example, the method proposed by Beavers and Joseph \cite{beavers1967} for laminar flow over a permeable wall allows for a slip velocity parallel to the wall, with a slip coefficient that has to be specified, whereas the wall-normal velocity is set to zero; others extended this method for application in turbulent flow cases (e.g., Hahn et al.~\cite{hahn2002}).
 This type of boundary condition is based on the Stokes flow assumption close to the permeable wall \cite{saffman1971} and therefore can only be applied to turbulent flow cases when the ratio of the effective pore diameter to the length scale of the near-wall turbulent eddies is small \cite{hahn2002}.
 For larger values of this ratio, the eddies might penetrate the permeable wall, violating the Stokes flow assumption.
-Therefore, the penetration of turbulence in this case can not be modeled simply using boundary conditions.
+Therefore, the penetration of turbulence in this case cannot be modeled simply using boundary conditions.